 The transition to a low-carbon economy is the EU's goal and obligation and the EU committed itself to implement this transition in a socially just and cost-effective manner.
 It is thus important to examine all the feasible ways of financing climate neutrality, and possibly find new and innovative financing models in the near future.

-The transition towards a more sustainable European future - Related Opinions
+The transition towards a more sustainable European future – a strategy for 2050 (own-initiative opinion) - Related Opinions

 The EESC is currently drafting an opinion that aims to define what "the sustainable economy we need" should look like by exploring new economic models, investment decisions vis-à-vis technological advances as well as novel indicators for growth and competitiveness.